LowTechCoder/fp-pc-console-backups/README.md

 Reboot

 If your newly restored system can't boot, you'll need to use System Rescue Live CD/DVD/USB to fix the efi /boot partition.
 When System Restore first boots, you'll see the option to boot an OS on this drive.
 Do that.
-Now it is temperarilly booted, but you need to fix gparted.
+Now it is temperarilly booted, but you need to fix grub.
 Here is an example of that what may look like:

 ~~~
 grub-install /dev/sdROOOT